WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

 communicate information about natural and man-made disasters, thus creating shared situational awareness beyond conflicts.

-All in all, the protocol forms the basis for an neutral and open network, the Whiteflag Messaging Network, for trusted real-time messaging between parties in conflicts and disaster response.
+All in all, the protocol forms the basis for a neutral and open network, the Whiteflag Network, for trusted real-time messaging between parties in conflicts and disaster response.

 ## 1.2 Purpose